Dhruvv7115/TweeTube/Readme.md

 ## 🔜 Future Aspects :

-Building a react frontend with UI like Youtube or X (not sure) for this project after learning react and deploying this on vercel in the next 1 month.
+Building a **React Frontend** with UI like Youtube or X (not sure) for this project after learning react and deploying this on vercel in the next 1 or 2 months.

 ---